The Informational Observer in Relational Quantum Mechanics: Agreement and Confirmation in the Wigner's Friend Paradox

+Consider the original Wigner's friend scenario.
+Let $\mathcal{H}_S$ denote the Hilbert space of the measured qubit and $\mathcal{H}_M$ the Hilbert space associated with the friend's memory degrees of freedom.
+The qubit is initially prepared in the superposition

+and the friend's measurement interaction correlates the qubit state with corresponding memory states in $\mathcal{H}_M$.
+The relevant coherence criterion therefore concerns the informational structure encoded in the friend's memory record rather than the isolated state of the qubit itself.
+For simplicity, the notation suppresses the explicit tensor-product structure of the composite system.
+The pre- and post-selected states should therefore be understood as encoding boundary conditions on the friend's informational record, rather than as states of the isolated qubit alone.

+Suppose that, relative to the friend's perspective, the relevant informational boundary conditions correspond to a coherent record associated with the outcome $\ket{\uparrow}_z$.
+The corresponding sequential weak value is then:

-This quantity evaluates whether the sequence of records held by the friend across the interval $[t_1,t_3]$ can be embedded in a single coherent history compatible with her boundary conditions.
+This quantity evaluates whether the sequence of records associated with the friend's informational register across the interval $[t_1,t_3]$ can be embedded in a single coherent history compatible with her boundary conditions.
 A vanishing value would indicate that the recorded outcomes cannot be jointly realised within one relational narrative.
 The non-zero result, by contrast, affirms that the friend's records form a coherent informational structure.

-The friend is thus justified in treating her records as belonging to one time-extended perspective.
+The friend's records may therefore be treated as forming a single coherent informational perspective across the relevant interval.
 What is confirmed is not the metaphysical permanence of the memory state, but the logical and structural integrity of the narrative it constitutes over the relevant interval.

-This first step therefore allows the friend to regard herself as an informational observer whose records form a stable evidential basis within her own frame.
+This first step therefore establishes that the friend's records form a coherent informational structure capable of supporting a stable evidential perspective across time.
+What is secured is not a new piece of knowledge acquired by the friend, but the structural condition under which those records can function as evidence within her perspective.
 However, this alone does not secure agreement with Wigner.
 The coherence established here remains perspective-indexed.
 Nothing yet guarantees that Wigner can access, interpret, or verify the friend's record.

 A second step is therefore required.
 Working within RQM+CPL, Wigner later opens the laboratory and measures the composite system, including the friend's memory register.
 From Wigner's perspective, the laboratory has evolved unitarily.
-The CPL postulate ensures that if the friend's outcome is encoded in stable physical degrees of freedom, then Wigner's measurement of those degrees of freedom yields a result matching the friend’s recorded outcome.
+The CPL postulate ensures that if the friend's outcome is encoded in stable physical degrees of freedom, then Wigner's measurement of those degrees of freedom yields a result matching the friend's recorded outcome.
 Symbolically,